QueenieCplusplus/ChatRoom_Nodejs_App/README.md

   Media and connection configuration and capabilities exchanged by peers during connection establishment.

-* Session Traversal Utilities for NAT (STUN)

-  An external service used by peers to discover their real external IP address if they are behind a firewall or NAT gateway.

 * signaling

   An external service used by peer connections that is not included in the WebRTC specification, but is required for connection establishment.
 Although there is no formal specification for signaling, it is common to use a WebSocket or Extensible Messaging and Presence Protocol (XMPP).

-* Traversal Using Relays around NAT (TURN)

-  An external service used as a relay by peers if no direct peer-to-pe